Kuree/kratos/docs/advanced/passes.rst

 - ``check_function_return``: check return statement related bugs, such as missing return in some code blocks or unreachable code due to early return.
+- ``sort_stmts``: sort the statements in the order of assignment, module instantiation, combinational, and sequential logic.
+This is off by default.

 Write your own Pass